ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 You can create additional namespaces on Ansible Galaxy if you choose.
 For Red Hat Automation Hub and private Automation Hub you must create a namespace before you can upload your collection.
 To create a namespace:

 * To create a namespace on Galaxy, see `Galaxy namespaces <https://galaxy.ansible.com/docs/contributing/namespaces.html#galaxy-namespaces>`_ on the Galaxy docsite for details.
-* To create a namespace on Red Hat Automation Hub, see the `Ansible Certified Content FAQ <https://access.redhat.com/articles/4916901>`_.
+* To create a namespace on Red Hat Automation Hub, see the `Red Hat automation content documentation <https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/>`_.

 Specify the namespace in the :file:`galaxy.yml` file for each collection.
 For more information on the :file:`galaxy.yml` file, see :ref:`collections_galaxy_meta`.